Italy

 After another morning food tour in Bologna (we learned a lot about balsamic vinegar that was really interesting, among other things), we caught the train to Venice.
 This city was built on 126 islands and linked by 472 bridges.
 Originally a Roman city built by just 12 families referred to as “lagoon dwellers”.
 From the 9th to the 12th centuries, Venice developed into a powerful maritime empire.
 It did not become a part of Italy until 1866.
 We were immediately taken with this place.

 We had a fantastic day walking around Venice.
-Mid day we had a tour of Doge’s Palace, so glad we had a guide to describe what we were looking at.
+Midday we had a tour of Doge’s Palace, so glad we had a guide to describe what we were looking at.
 Venice was founded on equal justice and peace for all, not even the Doge was above justice.
 Some who tried were even executed.
 The palace frescos cover the walls and ceilings framed in 24k gold.
 Venice was the hub of trade to the east.
 It’s main export that made it so wealthy: salt!
 Many Venetians were wealthy merchants, importing silk and spices, exporting salt.

 We finished the day with some aperitif at a recommended bar, followed be dinner in a tiny spot on in Dosodoro (far less crowded than San Marco).

+Over our two days there, we walked a large chunk of Venice and learned a ton!
 The city was founded after the fall of the Roman Empire.
 Built in the swamp on mash islands because horse mounted barbarians could not reach the city.
 The swamp was also had to reach by sea because of the shallow and unpredictable waters.

 They were an aristocracy for over 1000 years, with a senate of over 200 members, all from wealthy families, serving 20 months each.
 They would vote for the new Doge, locked in a room until they agreed.
 A Doge was for life.
 Because of this, they chose very old men (50’s!).
 The Doge was only expected to live 3-8 years, but one lived to be 85!